CreateAPI/NaiveDate/README.md

 - `NaiveTime` (e.g. `15:30:00`)
 - `NaiveDateTime` (e.g. `2017-09-29T15:30:00` - no time zone and no offset).

-Each of the provided types implements `Equatable`, `Comparable`, `LosslessStringConvertible`, `Codable` protocols.
+Each of them implements `Equatable`, `Comparable`, `LosslessStringConvertible`, `Codable` protocols.
 Naive types can also be converted to  `Date`, and `DateComponents`.

-**Important!** The naive types do not perform any validation of the input components (year, hour, etc).
-If you do need to do any precise manipulations with time use native `Date` and `Calendar` types.

 ### Create

-Naive dates and times can be created either from strings (using a predefined format) or by using a memberwise method:
+Naive dates and times can be created from a string (using a predefined format), using `Decodable`, or with a memberwise initializer:

 ```swift
 NaiveDate("2017-10-01")